ManuelHentschel/VSCode-R-Debugger/readme.md

 These lines are also hidden from the user.
 * Everything else is printed to the debug console

+## Warning
-Since the approach of parsing text output meant for human users is very error prone, there are likely many cases that are not implemented correctly yet.
+Since the approach of parsing text output meant for human users is rather error prone, there are probably some cases that are not implemented correctly yet.
 In case of unexpected results, use `browser()` statements and run the code directly from a terminal (or RStudio).

+In the following cases the debugger might not work correctly:
+* `browser()`-statements in the code
+* custom error-handling (the debugger uses a custom `options(error=...)` to show stack trace etc. on error)
+* Any form of (interactive) user input in the terminal during runtime
+* Extensive usage of `cat()` without linebreaks (try disabling the `overwrite cat` and `overwrite print` options in the extion settings)
+* Output to stdout that looks like output from `browser()`, the input prompt, or text meant for the debugger (e.g. `<v\s\c>...</v\s\c>`)
+* Code that contains calls to `sys.calls()`, `sys.frames()`, `attr(..., 'srcref')` etc., since these results might be altered by intermediate calls to functions from the vscDebugger package
+* Any use of graphical output/input, stdio-redirecting, `sink()`
+* Extensive use of lazy evaluation, promises, side-effects:
+In the general case, the debugger recognizes unevaluated promises and preserves them.
+It might be possible, however, that the gathering of information about the stack/variables leads to unexpected side-effects.

 ## Debugging R Packages
 In principle R packages can also be debugged using this extension.